Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-As well as determining how much to feed your dog, it can also be very beneficial to establish a feeding schedule.
+In addition to determining how much to feed your dog, establishing a feeding schedule can also be very beneficial.
 This means feeding your dog at roughly the same time every day, according to how many meals they need and how much you need to feed.

-Below, we look at suitable feeding schedules for puppies, adults, and senior dogs.
-You can tailor these to better suit your work or daily timetable, but they provide a good basis to start.
+Below, we look at suitable dog feeding schedules by age, for puppies, adults, and senior dogs.
+You can tailor these to suit your work or daily timetable, but they provide a good basis to start.

 How Much Should My Dog Eat?